 In addition to his filmmaking career, Turner has also been prolific in the advertising world, directing music videos and commercials for clients as diverse as Atlantic Records, McDonald's, General Electric and Quaker State.

-Alex is currently working on a feature film adaptation of Sean Doolittle's critically acclaimed thriller THE CLEANUP.
+Alex is currently in post-production on THE VOYAGER as well as prepping a feature film adaptation of Sean Doolittle's critically acclaimed thriller THE CLEANUP.